Lao people: Names

 This reconstruction of the pronunciation for the phonogram 獠 confirms that 'Lao' originates in the etymon *k.raːw.

-The English word Laotian, used interchangeably with Lao in most contexts, comes from French laotien/laotienne.
-The dominant ethnicity of Northeastern Thailand who descend from the Lao are differentiated from the Lao of Laos and by the Thais by the term Isan people or Thai Isan (Lao: ໄທ ອີສານ, Isan: ไทยอีสาน, /th/), a Sanskrit-derived term meaning northeast, but 'Lao' is still used.
+The English word Laotian, used interchangeably with Lao in some contexts, comes from French laotien/laotienne.
+The dominant ethnicity of Northeastern Thailand who descend from the Lao are differentiated from the Lao of Laos and by the Thais by the term Isan people or Thai Isan, a Sanskrit-derived term meaning northeast.